MarshaGomez/Cybersecurity/README.md

 - Check whether $z'=D(eR, y)$ is contained in the table T, for all possible right-keys.
 If z' is contained in T then $(e_L, e_R)$ maps x into y with $e_L$, s.t $T[e_L] = z'$ (Meet-in-the-middle)

 Attack complexity:
 * **Data Complexity**: Negligible.
 It needs at least a pair of data.
 There might be false positives.
-For simplicity, we assume the probability of false positives negligible. anyway, to get rid of them we may need two or more plaintext/ciphertext pairs.
+For simplicity, we assume the probability of false positives is negligible. anyway, to get rid of them we may need two or more plaintext/ciphertext pairs.
 * **Storage Complexity**: Storage necessary for $T \approx O(2^k)$.
 The table has many entries as the number of keys, it grows exponentially with the size of the key.
 * **Time Complexity**: Time complexity for 1 + time complexity for step 2 = time for building and sorting the table + time for searching in a sorted table = $k2^k + k2^2 \approx O(2^k)$